mkrsteska/DMML2019_Team_Tesla/README.md

 # DMML2019_Team_Tesla
 The repo for the project of DM ML course
-Master information systems - HEC Lausanne - 2019
+Master: Information Systems - HEC Lausanne - 2019

 ## Data mining: